sublimetext-io/docs.sublimetext.io/docs/reference/package-control/repository.md

 ## `packages`

-The only required properties for each package are:
+For each package various properties can be specified, most importantly `releases` and `details`.

-- `details`
+- `releases`<br>
+  Describes the [releases][] and their requirements.
-- `releases`
+- `details`<br>

-The `details` field is a GitHub, Bitbucket or GitLab repository URL (HTTPS).
-Properties of the package will be retrieved from that automatically, but can also be explicitly set here:
+  For packages hosted on GitHub, Bitbucket or GitLab, most properties of the package will be retrieved from the `details` URL.
+  Note that for package submissions to the default repository, `details` must always be provided.

+The properties retrieved from `details` can also be set explicitly, if needed:

 - `name`<br>
   For when the package name is different from the Git repository name.